History, Design and Philosophy Behind Central Park in New York City

 Downing believed that beautifully designed natural public spaces had the power to elevate the quality of the working man's life, allowing him to enjoy the pleasures of the upper class.
 He felt a large park would help psychologically and physically, providing respite from the city's polluted air and unnatural environment.
 The park would have the power to heal.
 Famously, he suggested that the park would be the “lungs of the city.”

-Another prominent citizen and businessman named Rober Browne Minturn began supporting the idea of a public park at a similar time.
+Another prominent citizen and businessman named Robert Bowne Minturn began supporting the idea of a public park at a similar time.
 Through his business, he had the opportunity to travel to Europe.
 He observed that many European cities had beautifully designed public parks.
 At the time, New York had nothing that could compare.
 Minturn believed that, in order to be a significant commercial hub, New York needed a large public space; in doing so, it would elevate the city's cultural and commercial status.

-Initially, a location named Jone’s Wood was considered.
+Initially, a location named Jones’s Wood was considered.
 It was a 150-acre plot located along the East River.
 However, the owners of the plot were unwilling to sell the land.
 Backed by Senator James Beekman, a group of wealthy New Yorkers, many of whom had land adjacent to the park and would be the beneficiary of significant property value increase, pushed to find a solution to obtain the land.
 In 1851 a bill was introduced that allowed New York to take control of the land through eminent domain.
 Eminent domain is a political and real estate tool where governmental agencies can force the sale of private land for governmental use if the landowners are compensated appropriately.

 A More “Central Park”